vibeAIrFORCE/Docs/README.md

 ## 🚀 About The Project

 **VIBE.aiRforce** is a next-generation Ethereum project that merges powerful blockchain capabilities with AI-driven, character-based interfaces.
-We're a collective of developers, AI researchers, and digital artists united by our vision to make advanced technology accessible through memorable, meme-worthy experiences.
+We're a collective of developers, AI Vibe Coders, and digital artists united by our vision to make advanced technology accessible through memorable, meme-worthy experiences.

 Our brand embraces memetic storytelling and satirical elements while delivering high-end AI technology.
 Our retro-modern, whimsical aesthetic appeals to both crypto natives and tech-savvy newcomers seeking a fresh approach by using and running AI agents.